David Shepherd (Canadian politician)

 David Murray Shepherd (born 1973) is a Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta to represent the electoral district of Edmonton-Centre, and re-elected in the 2019 Alberta general election to represent its successor district, Edmonton-City Centre.

 Personal life

 Shepherd has a Bachelors of Arts in Professional Communications from Royal Roads University where he received the Chancellor's award in 2014.
 He also has a diploma in music performance and live sound recording from MacEwan University.
 Shepherd worked in a variety of jobs such as taxpayer service agent, salesperson, musician and studio engineer.

-Before being elected Shepherd worked in the Communications field as an advisor and writer for North Edge Business Association, the city of Edmonton and the government of Alberta.
+Before being elected, Shepherd worked in the Communications field as a trainer/facilitator for the Canada Revenue agency, and advisor and writer for the North Edge Business Association, Communications Officer for the City of Edmonton and a writer for Alberta Health.

+During his time as a musician, David played piano and keyboards for the Mike McDonald Band, the James Murdoch Band, Tanyss Nixi and others.
+He also performed his own music and, in 2010, released a solo album, Gotta Leave Where You're From.

-Shepherd is an avid cyclist and has volunteered for the Edmonton Bike Coalition as a spokesperson and organizer.
+Shepherd is an avid cyclist and volunteered for the Edmonton Bike Coalition as a spokesperson and organizer.

+Political Work

+In 2017, David worked with then Minister of Culture and Tourism, Ricardo Miranda, to secure a proclamation making Alberta the fourth province in Canada to recognize February as Black History Month.
+He also worked with the then-Speaker of the Legislature, Bob Wanner, to host the first celebration of Black History Month at the Alberta Legislature.
+It is now an annual event.

+After his reelection in 2019, David was named the Critic for Health for the Alberta NDP Caucus.
+He remained in that role until January 2024.
+In September 2024, he was appointed as the Alberta NDP Caucus' Shadow Minister for Public Safety and Emergency Services and Deputy House Leader.